Filippo-Venturini/asmd23-public-03-LLM/README.md

 With this second approach, `ChatGPT` had also the file with all the tests that must pass, and a similar prompt as the first approach was used but asking also to make the tests pass.

-The code generated is located in the package *chatgpt.withtests* and it consists also in this scenario in the two implementations, one of the factory and one of the timetable.
+The code generated is located in the package *codegeneration.chatgpt.withtests* and it consists also in this scenario in the two implementations, one of the factory and one of the timetable.
 However, it has the following problems:

 - Only 1/4 tests pass with the first generation.
 The implementation of the timetable contains an error in the method for adding the hours, which when solved make 3/4 tests pass.

 - The remaining failing test is about the cut method: when it is applied a cut to set all the hours in the table to 0, the generated code was also deleting the registered activities and days.

+### Github Copilot

+In this third approach `GithubCopilot` is used to solve the same task as the previous ones, all the code generated is available in the package *codegeneration.githubcopilot*.
+For generate the necessary code the following prompt is sent:

+> "Implement the interface `TimetableFactory` located in the package codegeneration.githubcopilot by creating a new file called TimetableFactoryImpl in the same package.
+Check if the implementation is correct by executing the tests located in `codegeneration.githubcopilot.Test`"

+- The code generated still contains the same error present with ChatGPT's code in the implementation of the cut method
+- For fix it other 2/3 prompts where required

 ### Conclusions

+- Both LLMs are at the **same level** in term of **accuracy** of the code generated

-- In general, the code produced is more accurate if the tests are also passed, but there **is not** a proper check on the tests because it needs some other prompt for handling the correct solution.
+- With `ChatGPT`, the code produced is more accurate if the tests are also passed, but there **is not** a proper check on the tests because it needs some other prompt for handling the correct solution.

+- `GithubCopilot` already has all the references of the tests and all the code needed, so it's more **handy**.

 - If the generation contains errors, it is more efficient to try a **few-shot** approach to fix the errors.
 With examples, the LLM understands the problem better.

-- Regarding the **quality** of the code produced, the code is a bit **repetitive** in both scenarios, but cleaner in the second one.
+- Regarding the **quality** of the code produced, the code is a bit **repetitive** in the `ChatGPT`'s scenarios, but cleaner in the `GithubCopilot`'s one.

 ## Task 2 - Testing